-If you’re trying to use a PO Box, UPS box, fake address, virtual office, or co-working space as your GMB address, you are not eligible to have a Google My Business listing.
+If you’re trying to use a PO Box, UPS box, fake address, virtual office, or co-working space as your GBP address, you are not eligible to have a Google Business Profile listing.

 If you are not using a legitimate address or your business is not an eligible business as outlined in Google Guidelines, Google will not verify your listing.

-If you don’t receive your postcard after approximately 14 business days, log in to your GMB dashboard and request that another postcard is sent to you.
+If you don’t receive your postcard after approximately 14 business days, log in to your GBP dashboard and request that another postcard is sent to you.